What's the deal with… Benjamin Clementine?

 - Critics choice

 Björk, Ben Howard, George Clinton And Parliament/Funkadelic, Roisin Murphy, Shamir, Nick Mulvey, DJ Harvey, Nils Frahm, Kim Ann Foxman, PBR Streetgang, Caravan Palace, Hercules And Love Affair, Benjamin Clementine, Brandt Bauer Frick Ensemble, Ibibio Sound Machine, Will And The People + more.
 The ever-magical August getaway returns for its fifth year in Oxfordshire, with a top-notch music line-up.
-Quirky pop goddess Björk headlines a bill that also includes Ben Howard, Nick Mulvey, awesome Afrotronic crew Ibibio Sound Machine and veteran funk ambassador George Clinton.
+Quirky pop goddess Björk headlines a bill that also includes Ben Howard, Nick Mulvey, awesome Afrotronic crew Ibibio Sound Machine, veteran funk ambassador George Clinton and many more.
 But Wilderness isn't just about great sounds: from outdoor theatre to talks and debates, horse riding to yurt-building, a lakeside spa and even long table banquets with leading chefs, this is much more than a music festival.
-Check back soon for more line-up details as they're announced.
+Read our Wilderness festival guide Win Wilderness festival tickets

 Watch Benjamin Clementine's 'Cornerstone' video